Baltimore City: Arts and Neighborhoods of Charm City

-WHY GO: Incredibly, Baltimore City has two majestic, World Class encyclopedic art museums, the Baltimore Museum of Art and The Walters Art Museum, and even more incredibly, both are free to visit.
+WHY GO: Baltimore County encompasses a bounty of cultural opportunities – mostly in the City itself.
+Incredibly, there are several World Class Baltimore Art Museums that stand out: Baltimore Museum of Art and The Walters Art Museum.
+Even more incredibly, both are free to visit.

 Sketching Baltimore Museum of Art